Scurvide/rasp-www-host/README.md

 ```

 ### Website
-Website stores data recieved from connected clients (Raspberry Pi) and includes a timestamp when it was saved.
+Website stores data received from connected clients (Raspberry Pi) and includes a timestamp when it was saved.
 It then can present the data in graphs that has the latest 20 data points shown (Can be changed).
 User can choose from commands on the website to alter the operation of the Raspberry Pi data collection in predefined manner.
 User chosen command options are first stored in the website database and then passed to client as response the next time the client takes contact with the website.
 The website has syntax check that returns messages to help troubleshooting wrong syntax in sent data packages.
 The website can also delete clients and its data from the database which results in client having to reregister itself with the website.
 Data point amount shown in graphs can be changed in Datamana/data_view.py
 ```sh
 # Options